onichandame/dcmio/README.md

 ### Basic Structure

-The returned object by `dcmRead` is a list of attributes.
+The returned object by calling `dcmRead` is a list of attributes.
 For definition of attribute, see <http://dicom.nema.org/medical/dicom/current/output/html/part01.html#chapter_3>

 Each attribute consists of a `tag` object and a `value` object